 SELinux can confine Linux users.
 A number of confined SELinux users exist in the SELinux policy.
 Linux users can be mapped to confined SELinux users to take advantage of the security rules and mechanisms applied to them.
 For example, mapping a Linux user to the SELinux

 user_uuser, results in a Linux user that is not able to run unless configured otherwise set user ID (setuid) applications, such as

 - Increased process and data separation.
 The concept of SELinux domains allows defining which processes can access certain files and directories.
 For example, when running SELinux, unless otherwise configured, an attacker cannot compromise a Samba server, and then use that Samba server as an attack vector to read and write to files used by other processes, such as MariaDB databases.

 SELinux helps mitigate the damage made by configuration mistakes.
-Domain Name System (DNS) servers often replicate information between each other in what is known as a zone transfer.
+Domain Name System (DNS) servers often replicate information between each other in a zone transfer.
 Attackers can use zone transfers to update DNS servers with false information.
-When running the Berkeley Internet Name Domain (BIND) as a DNS server in Red Hat Enterprise Linux, even if an administrator forgets to limit which servers can perform a zone transfer, the default SELinux policy prevents zone files from being updated using zone transfers, by the BIND
+When running the Berkeley Internet Name Domain (BIND) as a DNS server in RHEL, even if an administrator forgets to limit which servers can perform a zone transfer, the default SELinux policy prevent updates for zone files that use zone transfers, by the BIND

 nameddaemon itself, and by other processes.

 Without SELinux, an attacker can misuse a vulnerability to path traversal on an Apache web server and access files and directories stored on the file system by using special elements such as